logo

 Alternative therapies

-Axis Integrated Mental Health offers additional depression treatments like ketamine infusions, Spravato® intranasal esketamine spray, and transcranial magnetic stimulation (TMS).
-These therapies are proven to be effective even in patients with treatment-resistant depression.
+Axis Integrated Mental Health offers additional depression treatments like Spravato® intranasal esketamine spray for adults over 18, and transcranial magnetic stimulation (TMS).
+These therapies are proven to be effective even in patients with treatment-resistant depression are all covered by insurance for adults.
+For TMS Therapy for teenage depression, we offer a sliding scale and reduced costs.

 Axis Integrated Mental Health is the only Colorado clinic providing TMS for Medicaid patients.
 The team also helps reduce health insurance costs by liaising with patients’ providers.

 Call Axis Integrated Mental Health to arrange a meeting with a compassionate psychiatrist or therapist.
-You can also request an appointment using the online scheduling feature.
+You can also request an appointment using the online scheduling feature for patients 6 years old and above.